lescai-teaching/eduomics/docs/usage.md

 #### What the DNA Simulation Does

-1. **Reference Preparation**: Subsets the reference genome and annotation to your target chromosome and capture regions
+1. **Reference Preparation**: Subsets the reference genome and annotation to your target chromosome and capture regions.
-2. **Variant Selection**: Extracts pathogenic variants from ClinVar database within your target regions
+2. **Variant Selection**: Extracts pathogenic variants from ClinVar database within your target regions.
-3. **Profile Generation**: Creates a sequencing profile from existing BAM files to ensure realistic read characteristics
+3. **Profile Generation**: Creates a sequencing profile from existing BAM files to ensure realistic read simulations.
-4. **Read Simulation**: Uses SimuSCoP to generate paired-end FASTQ files containing the injected variants
+4. **Read Simulation**: Uses SimuSCoP to generate paired-end FASTQ files containing the injected variants.
-5. **Validation**: Performs variant calling to verify that injected variants can be detected
+5. **Validation**: Performs variant calling to verify that injected variants can be detected.
-6. **Scenario Generation**: Creates AI-powered educational scenarios explaining the biological context
+6. **Scenario Generation**: Creates AI-powered educational scenarios explaining the biological context.

 #### Expected DNA Output Structure